 Residents assaulting other residents in long-term care centers are common occurrences in Illinois.
 Because of that, the employees, direct care staff members, nurses, doctors, and management are required to follow their training/protocols to ensure that a safe environment is maintained for every client in the facility.
 Unfortunately, not all long-term care centers take appropriate measures to protect the well-being and life of their residents who are often unable to protect themselves.
-Rosenfeld Injury Lawyers have represented individuals who suffered resident-to-resident assault while residing at Illinois long-term care centers (LTC) like Benjamin Green-Field Residence.
+Rosenfeld Injury Lawyers LLC have represented individuals who suffered resident-to-resident assault while residing at Illinois long-term care centers (LTC) like Benjamin Green-Field Residence.

 Benjamin Green-Field Residence